 National Lung Screening Trial: Questions and Answers

 - The National Lung Screening Trial (NLST), a cancer screening clinical trial, compared the effects of two ways of detecting lung cancer − low-dose helical CT and standard chest X-ray – on lung cancer mortality rates.
-This study examined the consequences of the screening methods on large, randomized populations of heavy smokers ages 55 to 74, using death from lung cancer as the primary end point.
+This study examined the consequences of the screening methods on large, randomized populations of heavy smokers and former smokers ages 55 to 74, using death from lung cancer as the primary end point.
 (Q1)

 - Tobacco is one of the strongest cancer-causing agents.
 Tobacco use causes many different types of cancers, including lung cancer, as well as chronic lung diseases and cardiovascular diseases.
 The damage caused by smoking is cumulative, and the longer a person smokes, the higher the risk of disease.
 Conversely, if a person quits smoking, much of the damage is reversible over time.
 If you smoke, the most important thing you can do to decrease your risk of dying of a number of conditions, including lung cancer, is to stop smoking.
 (Q6)